SAT Preparation - Undergraduate Admission

 Prior to joining ALA, Josphat was the school captain of The Lenana School and an author of a chemistry book.
 He is an Associate of Akad Education Group-Africa, where he participates in several mentoring activities, such as the signature “Mentoring Future Leaders” seminar with Dr. Vimal Shah at Bidco Africa.

 Upon graduation, Josphat seeks to further give back to society by passing on skills acquired at ALA to European students attending Leaf School in Slovakia.
 He is admitted to Duke University, USA.

 Josphat has regularly been in the Kenyan national press such as in “The Daily Nation” newspaper after posting excellent KCSE results and being featured in Equity Group foundation magazines.
 More information is available at the links below.

-Ernest Ochieng’ Omondi is a second year student at Harvard University, graduating class of 2020.
-When admitted to Harvard.
-He is one of 2,000 students that received admission out of 39,000 applicants.
+On admission to Harvard he was one of 2,000 students that received admission out of 39,000 applicants.
 He was offered admission and scholarships by other top, world-class universities such as Duke and Drexel Universities, where he was a recipient of the prestigious merit-based Karsh International Scholarship at Duke University, having been selected from over 6,000 international applicants from all over the world.

-Ernest is a member of the Harvard University Glee Club, a 60-voice, all-male choral ensemble at Harvard University.
+At Harvard University, Ernest was a member of the Harvard University Glee Club, a 60-voice, all-male choral ensemble.
 Founded in 1858 in the tradition of English and American Glee clubs, it is the oldest collegiate chorus in the United States of America, and through which Ernest has been on tour to South Korea, Taiwan and Japan.